freebsd/freebsd-quarterly/2019q3/portmgr.md

 Chromium to 76.0.3809.132, and Xfce to 4.14.

-During the last quarter, antoine@ ran 48 exp-runs to test package updates, test updating bsd.java.mk, test the new dconfig and ldconfig-linux keywords, test default version updates, test the new xorg and xorg-cat USES, test base updates, and test various improvements to Go and Ruby.
+During the last quarter, antoine@ ran 48 exp-runs to test package updates, test updating bsd.java.mk, test the new ldconfig and ldconfig-linux keywords, test default version updates, test the new xorg and xorg-cat USES, test base updates, and test various improvements to Go and Ruby.